Identity papers

 Foreign nationals who are not citizens of the European Union can check the Swiss Federal Ministry of Foreign Affairs website to find out if they need a visa to enter Switzerland.

-Police and customs inspection operations take place at border crossings:
+Police and customs inspection operations take place at border crossings

 • On board TGV Lyria on Paris <> Lausanne, Paris <> Bern and Paris <> Zurich lines.